Master-Bainter/Week-7/README.md

     - Fixed in version: 4.1.19
   - GIF Walkthrough: <a href="https://imgur.com/Bg0UP7p"><img src="https://i.imgur.com/Bg0UP7p.gif" title="source: imgur.com" /></a>
   - Steps to recreate: Login to the user that you created.
 Go to the site and post a comment on the website with the Xss script.
 The xss script I used was IMG SRC="#" ONERROR="alert('Hacked')".
 So anytime the page loads an error pops up with "Hacked".
-1. (Required) Vulnerability Name or ID
+1. XSS Script onmouseover error
   - Summary: Showing a xss scripting error for when your mouse goes over a link or something in the site.
 Just shows that there are vulnerabilities within the site.
     - Vulnerability types: XSS onmouseover error
     - Tested in version: 4.1